Top Ten Most-Asked Questions About Snow Removal

 Before the snow season arrives, arrange for a family member, neighbor or contractor to clear the snow for you.

-The Public Works and Utilities Department's new Snow Angels program links volunteers willing to shovel snow with residents who need the service.
+The Public Works and Utilities Department's Snow Angels program links volunteers willing to shovel snow with residents who need the service.
 Any individual or organization wishing to volunteer for snow removal as part of the Snow Angels program may sign up on the Snow Angels page.
-Residents in need of assistance may select an individual or organization by opening the map and clicking on a snowflake icon to view the contact information for a Snow Angel volunteer near their homes.
+Those who need the help can find volunteers near their home online or by calling the Snow Center 402-441-7644 during regular business hours.
+Due to limited staffing, those needing assistance are asked to wait until after it has snowed to call the Snow Center for assistance.

 The public right of way, including the area between the street and sidewalk, is owned by the City.
 Property owners are allowed to place objects, such as mailboxes, sprinkler systems, landscaping and driveways, in the public right of way.